-- Add household bleach (at the bottle dilution) or 2 tbsp Baking soda.
+- Add household bleach (at the bottle dilution) or 2 Tbsp Baking soda.

 - Open the tap, remove the soft bite block and let the water fill the hose and leave over night.

-- Empty, rinse with clean water and hang up to air dry. (the residual bleach taste will clear after a short time- not dangerous as its used in water purification also.)
+- Hang up to air dry. (the residual bleach taste will clear after a short time- not dangerous as its used in water purification also.)

 - If the taste is unchanged, consider upgrading to a better brand of Drink Bladder like Camelbak, ( i have never had a taste issue with this brand)